tomhazledine/audio/index.md

   url: http://eatenbymonsters.com/EbMBlog_mp3s/CWK_LostThatEasy.mp3
 ---

-A smooth user experience hinges on consistency.
-Every time you break from your brand's styleguide to include an external widget, you're adding inconsistency.

-The **Style-Free Audio Player (SFAP)** aims to solve this problem for audio players.
-You bring the markup, you bring the CSS, SFAP brings the functionality.
+Styling default HTML `<audio>` elements is a pain.
+We *should* be able to do it with CSS, but sadly at the moment we have to battle the "shadow DOM" to get anywhere.
+Thankfully we can use the Web Audio API to recreate our own audio player.
+One we can style with CSS.
+One where *we* have control of the markup.

 {% include audioPlayer.html %}

+The **Style-Free Audio Player (SFAP)** is a handy tool to help control how our audio is displayed.
+Store details of the audio you want to include in JSON (currently all you need is the path to the file).
+Then pass it through the `StyleFreeAudio()` function in your javascript along with a reference to your markup.
+SFAP then links your markup to the audio functionality.

 <div class="divider" id="over"></div>

-## 1. Overview

-{:.noFancyPs}
-SFAP is all about keeping it simple.
-Every audio file you want to include in a page gets:
+### SFAP gives you:

-* A play/pause button.
+* A play/pause `<button>`.
-* A *songPlayTimer* element that displays the current playhead position of the audio file in minutes and seconds (MM:SS).
+* A `songPlayTimer` element that displays the current playhead position of the audio file in minutes and seconds (MM:SS).
-* A *songDuration* element that displays the total length of the audio file in minutes and seconds (MM:SS).
+* A `songDuration` element that displays the total length of the audio file in minutes and seconds (MM:SS).
-* A HTML range input field that shows a visual representation of the audio file's play progress, and can manually change the play position of the audio file.
+* A HTML `<range>` input field that shows a visual representation of the audio file's play progress, and can manually change the play position of the audio file.

-{:.noFancyPs}
-Anything else is up to you.
-As long as those elements are present for each audio file, the player will work.

 <div class="divider" id="install"></div>